About the Partnership

-In 1998 the Danone Group and the Ramsar Convention signed the first partnership agreement between a global environmental convention and a private company.
+In 1998 the Danone Group and the Convention on Wetlands signed the first partnership agreement between a global environmental convention and a private company.
 Within the framework of this agreement the Danone Group established the Danone-Evian Fund for Water and the Danone Fund for Nature to support the Convention’s work to raise awareness and promote the sustainable use and management of wetlands as a source of water.

-In 2008, Danone, the Ramsar Convention and the International Union for the Conservation of Nature (IUCN) created the Danone Fund for Nature to restore degraded ecosystems, redevelop local economies and combat climate change.
+In 2008, Danone, the Convention on Wetlands and the International Union for the Conservation of Nature (IUCN) created the Danone Fund for Nature to restore degraded ecosystems, redevelop local economies and combat climate change.
 A notable outcome was the development of a methodology to fund development projects through carbon credits gained from mangrove restoration.
 This methodology is recognized under the Clean Development Mechanism of the UN Framework Convention for Climate Change.